kubecutle/rosa-idp/README.md

 The deploy.sh script does 3 things:

    * Modify argocd/root-application.yaml to insert the actual cluster name, the aws account Id, and the region.
-   * Modify all files at argocd/applications/templates so they point to the forked repo instead of open-sudo
+   * Modify all files at argocd/applications/templates so they point to the forked repo instead of kubecutle
    * Execute the cloudformation scripts and wait for their completion